livioribeiro/selva/docs/en/configuration.md

     settings: Annotated[Settings, Inject]
 ```

-The `selva.configuration.Settings` is a dict like object that can also be accessed
+The `Settings` object is a `dict` like object that can also be accessed
 using property syntax:

 ```python